hutualive/alpine/README.md

 sudo dd if=./ssbl/u-boot-dk2.stm32 of=/dev/loop2p3 bs=1M conv=fdatasync

-# prepare raw boot+root file system
+# populate boot and root file system

 inside the alpine directory, I uploaded the kernel, device tree, initramfs, modloop, apks for dk2 for your convenience: